 Valentine’s Day is just around the corner, are you ready?
 Have you bought the perfect gift and booked an intimate dinner?
 Maybe a nice romantic movie like Zoolander 2 or Deadpool?
 Or maybe, like many people out there, you’re still looking for Mr. or Mrs. Right.
 The advent of dating websites and apps have made it much easier for busy people to find someone they connect with, but it’s also made it much easier to overshare personal information without even thinking about it.
-Intel Security recently conducted a survey of 4300 adults ages 18-54 who use or have used dating websites and/or apps to see how people are looking for love (or a close approximation) in 2016.
+McAfee recently conducted a survey of 4300 adults ages 18-54 who use or have used dating websites and/or apps to see how people are looking for love (or a close approximation) in 2016.

 So what tools are people using?